rossta/webpackersurvival.guide/draft/guides/sprockets.md

 > We will continue to use the asset pipeline for JavaScript sprinkles, CSS, images, and other static stuff.
 The two approaches coexist great.

-## Should you use both?
+## Are you required to use both Webpacker and Sprockets?

-It depends.

-If you're a member of the "Basecamp camp", all your webpack JavaScript source files would live in `app/javascript` and all your Sprockets CSS and images would remain in `app/assets`.
-Running `rails assets:precompile` will first build all the Sprockets assets into the `public/assets` directory, then will build all the webpack assets into the `public/packs` directory.

-This does not mean you need to run both Sprockets and Webpacker to serve assets for the browser.
+No.

 The two processes for bundling assets are completely separate and they do not share dependencies.
 Different helpers, different implementations, different directories, different, different, different.
 They are built in such a way that they can cohabitate a Rails application.

+If you're a member of the "Basecamp camp", all your webpack JavaScript source files would live in `app/javascript` and all your Sprockets CSS and images would remain in `app/assets`.
+Running `rails assets:precompile` will first build all the Sprockets assets into the `public/assets` directory, then will build all the webpack assets into the `public/packs` directory.

 ## Why choose one or the other?